 Soccer Coaching Staff

 UALR doubled its win total from 2012 to 2013, reaching the Sun Belt Conference Tournament for the first time since 2009.
 Junior Ariel Galletti was named to the All-Sun Belt First Team, and the Trojans scored five more goals while allowing 41 fewer goals from their opposition.
-The rebuilding continues with a new crop of talent incoming for the 2014 season.

 In 16 years as a head coach, Blewitt led his teams to appearances in the Sweet 16 and Elite Eight of the NCAA Tournament and six conference championships, and he has won four conference or region Coach of the Year honors.
 On three separate occasions, Blewitt's teams have finished the year ranked in the top 10 nationally.